 Although India has an extensive rail network, nearly all treks begin with an internal flight (Leh or Srinagar) or a private car/bus journey to a road head.
 You should consult with your local agent in India about their recommendation.

-Having said that there are some truly memorable mountain train journeys in India that can add an extra dimension to getting around.
+Having said that, there are some truly memorable mountain train journeys in India that add an extra dimension to getting around.
 Our favourites are:

 - Toy Train – Siliguri to Darjeeling on the way to Sikkim

 - Kalka-Shimla on the way to Himachal Pradesh

 All of your ground travel in Bhutan will be included in your visa and it almost certainly will be by road / private car.
 We have outlined journey times on the GHT Bhutan page.

 Sorry, the comment form is closed at this time.